Thursday, 24 December 2015

 Tokyo Day 6 (Part 1): Tokyo DisneySea

-As we had to wake up early and rush for the park opening, we decided that the mum and hubby take their time (my kids can't possibly make it on time) while the sister and I went in early.
-I know, it was such a waste of our Happy 15 passes but it was the best arrangement for us.
+As the kids won't be able to wake up in time, the mum and hubby will join us with the kids later.
+It was such a waste of our Happy 15 passes but it was the best arrangement for us.

-The sister and I dashed for the only FASTPASS available 15 minutes before the park opens: Toy Story Mania at the AMERICAN WATERFRONT.
+The sister and I dashed for the only FASTPASS available 15 minutes before the park opened: Toy Story Mania at the AMERICAN WATERFRONT.

 Tons of people queuing up for the FASTPASS

-After securing our FASTPASS, we thought we could dash for the other FASTPASS not realising that you could only get one FASTPASS per ticket per hour.
+After securing our first FASTPASS, we thought we could dash for other FASTPASS not realising that you could only get one FASTPASS per ticket per hour.

 However, since we were early, most of the rides in PORT DISCOVERY and LOST RIVER DELTA (the furthest away from the entrance) had very short queues so we just took the rides without needing the FASTPASS.